splunk/attack_range/README.md

 # Splunk Attack Range ⚔️
 ![Attack Range Log](docs/attack_range.png)
 The Splunk Attack Range is an open-source project maintained by the Splunk Threat Research Team.
-It builds instrumented cloud (AWS, Azure) and local environments (Virtualbox), simulates attacks, and forwards the data into a Splunk instance.
+It builds instrumented cloud (AWS, Azure, GCP), simulates attacks, and forwards the data into a Splunk instance.
 This environment can then be used to develop and test the effectiveness of detections.

 ## Purpose 🛡
 The Attack Range is a detection development platform, which solves three main challenges in detection engineering: